cmugpi/learn-git/src/pres.md

 ## Making a commit

-OK, let's commit it.
-We can use the `-m` option of `git commit` to add a message.
+OK, let's commit it with `git commit`.
+We can use the `-m` option to add a message.

 	$ git commit -m 'Start the project'